Skip To Content

 Share web maps and scenes

 You can create maps and scenes in your project in ArcGIS Pro to convey information, tell a story, or answer questions.
-You can share these maps and scenes with your portal so that others may download them.
-When you share maps and scenes, the layers they contain also publish to your portal.
+You can share these maps and scenes with your organization so that others can download them.
+When you share maps and scenes, the layers they contain also publish to your organization.

 To share a map, add layers to a map in ArcGIS Pro and click Share As Web Map on the Share tab to get started.

-To share a scene, add multipatch layers to a scene in ArcGIS Pro, as well as other reference layers, and click Share As Web Scene on the Share tab to get started.
+To share a scene, add 3D layers to a scene in ArcGIS Pro, as well as other reference layers, and click Share As Web Scene on the Share tab to get started.

 Share tile or feature layers

-You can publish feature or tile layers from ArcGIS Pro to your portal.
+You can publish feature or tile layers from ArcGIS Pro to your ArcGIS Enterprise organization.
 Add layers to a map in a project and click Share As Web Layer on the Share tab to get started.

 Tip:

-If you want to publish all the layers in your map at once, you can share a web map, as mentioned in the previous section.
+To publish all the layers in a map at once, you can share a web map, as mentioned in the previous section.

 Share scene layers

-If your portal's hosting server is configured with a tile cache and relational data store, you can publish scene layers from ArcGIS Pro (1.1 or later release) to your portal.
-Add multipatch layers to a scene in ArcGIS Pro, right-click the layer in the Contents pane, and click Share As Web Layer to get started.
+To publish hosted scene layers from ArcGIS Pro to your ArcGIS Enterprise organization.
+Add 3D layers to a scene in ArcGIS Pro, right-click the layer in the Contents pane, and click Share As Web Layer to get started.

 See Share a web scene layer in the ArcGIS Pro help for complete instructions.